Genres of non-free software

-Perhaps in a free software world, "there's no business case for creating videogames",and a developer should "avoid fields which prove to be unprofitable.
+Perhaps in a free software world, "there's no business case for creating videogames", because instead of being a tool used by businesses to create measurable value, they're "trivial distractions and a waste of your time."
+Thus a developer should "avoid fields which prove to be unprofitable.
 You don't have to make video games, do you?"
 Not everyone agrees though; some have suggested alternate business models, such as advergames, a guarantee of early access to new episodes, or even crowdfunding the whole thing from start to finish.

 For a similar reason, client software used to watch streaming videos published by the mainstream entertainment industry, such as Netflix software, will remain proprietary.